cobeylab/v_gene_selection/README.md

 3.3.*Mutability of germline alleles*

  `annotate_germline_FRs_CDRs.sbatch` annotates germline allele sequences with FR and CDR positions using the [Immcantation wrapper for IgBlast](https://changeo.readthedocs.io/en/stable/examples/igblast.html).
-Because this script is specific to our cluster configuration, we provide the output file (`germline_genes_igblast.tsv`) in the results directory via the Dryad repository.
+Because this script is specific to our cluster configuration, we provide the output file (`germline_genes_igblast.tsv`) in the results directory via the Zenodo repository.
 Run `estimate_germline_mutability.R` to estimate the mutability of germline V alleles.

 3.4. *Analysis of high-frequency mutations*